Construction Administration

 EARTH COVER & DRILLING PREPARATORY TO BLASTING

-Blasting is a site preparation that can occur quite often for mountain homes.
-Shown here, one of Rand Soellner Architect’s projects has recently had a clay & sand mix of earth cover 6’ tall compacted over the proposed blast zone, with a buffer of 5’ beyond.
+Blasting is a site preparation that can occur quite often for mountain houses.
+Shown here, one of company’s projects has recently had a clay & sand mix of earth cover 6’ tall compacted over the proposed blast zone, with a buffer of 5’ beyond.
 The drilling & blasting subcontractor is onsite with their drill rig pounding their bit down from 1’ to 15’ deep.
-Soon, they will insert small dynamite charges timed microseconds apart to minimize the seismic disturbance.
-The thick fill earth prevents the blast surge from ejecting fractured rock into the air.

 Blasted cliff face on steep site

 One of our estate-home projects involves extensive culvert piping so large a person can walk through them.
-We have seen some extraordinary things as home architects working in some of the nicest communities, suburbs and mountains in the USA.
+We have seen some extraordinary things working in some of the nicest communities, suburbs and mountains in the USA.
 A 1/3 mile-long road that we master-planned is being constructed on a mountain site in Franklin, NC.

 BOULDERWALL FOOTING

 In mountain environments, it is not uncommon for boulder walls to fall, because their substrate and manner of installation was not properly designed.
-Structural engineering consultants have informed us that the method indicated here (on a Rand Soellner Architect project) is one of the best methods of securing this extremely heavy loading condition.
+Structural engineering consultants have informed us that the method indicated here (on a Home Architects ® project) is one of the best methods of securing this extremely heavy loading condition.
 A very wide, steel-reinforced high-strength concrete footing is excavated to solid earth or rock, pins installed, rebar mat placed and special curb detail provided to secure the first boulder course.
-Note the vertical diagonal steel hooks that Rand Soellner added
+Note the vertical diagonal steel hooks that the architect added to the engineer’s detail, to handle tension stresses imparted to the curb steel.
+The entire assembly is tipped back towards the slope to guard against over-turning, and a special geotextile fabric used to secure the various courses back into the slope.
+Kids, don’t try this at home!

 Here you can see a backhoe laying down a scoop of earth onto the main horizontal and intermediate vertical geotextile fabric.
 The fabric is extremely strong, invented for this purpose and has a tensile strength more than 6 times that of normal geotextile fabrics.
 It contains the vertical clayey earth fill and keeps it from seeping through the rear of the boulders and the horizontal fabric acts like massive “brick ties” to secure the boulders and keep them from moving.
 If you look closely, you can see that the boulders are leaning slightly back to the earth side, to resist overturning, also you can see the overall racking-back of the exterior face of the boulder wall.
 It takes a lot of coordination and supervision to do this correctly.
-This is just one of the reasons why you should have your home architect perform Construction Administration services.
+This is just one of the reasons why you should have your architect perform Construction Administration services.

 Geotextile Fabric